EzeArinze/react-to-do/README.md

 - Ability to Update
 - Ability to Delete.

-- Add Todo: this will add a todo item
+Add Todo: this will add a todo item.\
-- Edit : When you click "Edit," the todo item becomes editable.
+Edit : When you click "Edit," the todo item becomes editable.\
-- Update: After editing the todo item update will save the new item you edited.
+Update: After editing the todo item update will save the new item you edited.\
-- Delete: this functionality will remove the save item from the todo
+Delete: this functionality will remove the save item from the todo.\

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.